txtatech/zerbeus-slim/README.md

 **This is not a production server.**

-There are four available linux shells in this server but only three of them are used because one of them bootstraps the other three.
+There are four available linux shells in this server but only three of them are used because one of them bootstraps the others.

 Note: There is an embedded html site in the server.rs itself.